loyjoy/welcome/documentation/introduction/HOMEVIEW.md

   <img src="story_url.png" alt="Add URL" title="Add URL" width="500"/>
 </p>

-With this tool you can build your stories.
+With this tool, you can build your stories.

 <p align="center">
   <img src="create_new_story.png" alt="Create a new story" title="Create a new story" width="500"/>